Natsuki Katō

 Natsuki Katō (加藤 夏希, Katō Natsuki) is a Japanese actress, singer and former fashion model, regularly appearing on television in various roles.

 Career

 In November 2010, Akita Prefecture chose her as one of the two official PR-Ambassadors, along with Nozomi Sasaki, with the purpose of creating a better image for the prefecture.

 Personal life

 Katō is known for being a fan of anime and manga.

 On June 6, 2014, Katō announced on her blog that she has married a non-celebrity man.
 Their wedding ceremony was held on March 16, 2015.
 On March 12, 2016, during the Kobe Collection 2016 SPRING/SUMMER fashion event, she announced her first pregnancy.
-They had their first daughter in July 7, 2016, then their first son in February of 2019, and finally their second son in January of 2021.
+They had their first daughter in July 7, 2016, then their first son in February 2019, and finally their second son in January 2021.
 On January 10, 2024, Katō announced through her official social media account that she and her husband are expecting their fourth child.
 On May 28, she gave birth to her second daughter.